romanornr/eclair/README.md

 #### Configuration file

-To change your node configuration, edit the file `eclair.conf` in `datadir`.
+To change your node's configuration, create a file named `eclair.conf` in `datadir`.
+To change an option, for example the HTTP port, write `eclair.api.port=8081` in the created file.

 option                       | description               | default value
 -----------------------------|---------------------------|--------------